Ajax-07/santosh-java/README.md

-This is test repo made for santosh to learn his first java program.wnfbwhjkgwhdqe
+This is test repo made for santosh to learn his first java program.